spazznolo/spazznolo.github.io/_posts/2023-06-26-goalie-performance-3.md

 </p>
 <p>
 <h5>Adjusting for Age</h5>
-If you believe that goalie performance depends on age, it follows there are different expectations for a goalie starting his NHL career at 18 than one starting at age 25.
-This is a definite shortcoming of the empirical Bayes strategy outlined in the first posts.
+The cleanest way that I can think of adjusting for age is to bake it into the current framework which already adjusts shots by their probability of becoming a goal.
+This can easily by done by first setting the peak (age 27) as the standard and then adjusting for all other ages, so that, for example, an xFSV% of 0.940 at age 27 is equivalent to an xFSV% of 0.93882 at age 23 (0.94000 - 0.00118) and an xFSV% of 0.93487 at age 38 (0.94000 - 0.00513).
 </p>
 <p>
-The cleanest way to adjust for age that I can think of is to bake it into the already created adjustment for the probability of a shot being a goal.
-Taking the smoothed age curve presented above, we set the peak (age 27) as the standard and adjust for all other ages, so that, for example, an age 27 xFSV% of 0.940 is is worth (0.94000 - 0.00118) = 0.93882 at age 23 and (0.94000 - 0.00513) = 0.93487 at age 38.
+    - Adjusted (xG) Save Percentage (AdjSV%) = MSV% + (FSV% - xFSV%)
+    - Age Curve Adjustement (acAdj) = f(age), where f is the smoothed curve in the plot above.
+    - <b>Adjusted (Age + xG) Save Percentage (AdjSV%) = MSV% + (FSV% - xFSV% + acAdj)</b>
 </p>
 <p>
-Fenwick Save Percentage (FSV%) = 1 - (GA/FSA)<br>
-<b>Age-Adjusted</b> Expected Fenwick Save Percentage (AdjxFSV%) = 1 - (xG/FSA) - Age Adjustment<br>
-Median Save Percentage (MSV%) = Median of Goalie Career Save Percentage<br>
-<b>Adjusted (Age + xG) Save Percentage (AdjSV%) = MSV% + (FSV% - AdjxFSV%)</b>
+COMPARE TWO GOALIES WITH DIFFERING AGES
 </p>
 <p>
 Code available here: <a href="https://github.com/spazznolo/goalie-performance/blob/main/posts/post-3.R">https://github.com/spazznolo/goalie-performance/blob/main/posts/post-3.R</a>